Jopp-gh/Obsidian-Dune84/Wiki/UX Design.md

 - to **rename** a note, use the command palette or touch the top-left area on your display

 ## desktop
-- **rename** your notes with right-click on your active tab, or hovering over your note header or via right-click on your file/folder in the folder-tree view
+- **rename** your notes with right-click on your active tab and confirm to rename or hover-over your note header, then click to edit or right-click on your file/folder in the *folder-tree view*
 - #desktop: to display your **status bar**, hover over the bottom-right corner (re-enable in **Style Settings>Dune>Show ui elements>show status bar**, if desired)

 ## both devices